-The serial number of this product may be found on the back side of the oven.
+The serial number of this product may be found on the back side of the oven or on the left side of the control panel.
 You should note the model number and the serial number of this oven in the space provided and retain this book as a permanent record of your purchase for future reference.

-Model No
+Model No.

-Serial No
+Serial No.

-Date of Puro chase
+Date of Pu rchase

-Panasonic Consumer Electronics Panasonic Sales Company, Division Company, Division of Panasonic Corporation of North America
+Panasonic Consumer Electronics Company, Division of Matsushita Electric Corporation of America

-One Panasonic Way Secaucus, New Jersey 07094 of Panasonic Puerto Rico, Inc. ("PSC")
+One Panasonic Way Secaucus, New Jersey 07094 Panasonic Sales Company, Division of Matsushita Electric of Puerto Rico, Inc. ("PSC")